Numerators in Parametric Representations of Feynman Diagrams: Applications to the Wess--Zumino model

 Since we can move the singled out edge one step, it can be moved on any position by combining such steps.
 This implies in particular the absence of vertex subdivergences, since by placing the singled out edge in a vertex subgraph, it becomes ultraviolet convergent by a simple dimensional argument.

 Supersymmetry is also a simple consequence.
-The Fermionic two-point function has a Fermionic link from \(a\) to \(b\).
-It can either begin by the edge \((a,c)\), which is completed by any link from \(c\) to \(b\), or \((a,d)\), completed by a link form \(d\) to \(b\).
-Since the two sums, the one over all the links from \(c\) to \(b\) and the one over all the links from \(d\) to \(b\) are equal to the same numerator, which appeared in the auxiliary field propagator, the Fermionic two-point function is the same one multiplied by \(\dirp_{a,c} + \dirp_{a,d}\), which is \(\dirp_{b,a}\), the contraction of the external momentum by Dirac matrices, through momentum conservation.
+The fermionic two-point function has a~fer\-mion\-ic path from $a$ to $b$.
+It can either begin by the edge $(a,c)$, which is completed by a~path from $c$ to $b$, or $(a,d)$, completed by a path form $d$ to $b$.
+Since the two sums, the one including all the paths from $c$ to $b$ and the one with all the paths from $d$ to $b$ give the same numerator, the one appearing in the case of the auxiliary field propagator, the fermionic two-point function is the same one multiplied by $\dirp_{a,c} + \dirp_{a,d}$, which is $\dirp_{b,a}$, the contraction of the external momentum by Dirac matrices, through momentum conservation.

-Similarly, the Bosonic propagator has either an auxiliary field on the link \((a,c)\), an auxiliary field on the link \((a,d)\) or a Fermion loop including both links.
-In all three cases, the sum on the configurations of the other links will give the common numerator of the graph, multiplied respectively by \(p_{a,c}^2\), \(p_{a,d}^2\) and~\(-2p_{d,a}\cdot p_{a,c}\).
+Similarly, the Bosonic propagator has either an auxiliary field on the edge $(a,c)$, an auxiliary field on the edge $(a,d)$ or a fermion loop including both edges.
+In all three cases, the sum on the configurations of the other edges will give the common numerator of the graph, multiplied respectively by $p_{a,c}^2$, $p_{a,d}^2$ and~$-2p_{d,a}\cdot p_{a,c}$.
 The sum of these three factors is the exterior momentum squared, ending the general proof of supersymmetry at the integrand level.
 The situation would be more involved if we were dealing with the massive case.
+Indeed, mass terms change the chirality of the fermion, convert scalars to auxiliary fields, so that new topologies become possible.\looseness=-1

-\subsection{Result for the three loop primitive divergence.}
+\subsection{Result for the three loop primitive divergence}

-The first correction to the Schwinger--Dyson equation for the Wess--Zumino model happens at 3 loop order.
-The completion of the relevant graph is the highly symmetric bipartite complete graph \(K_{3,3}\), as already pointed out in~\cite{BeSc12}.
-Its symmetry group is indeed the product of two permutation groups \(S_3\) acting independently on the two subsets of vertices.
-The numerators we want to compute will share this high level of symmetry, due to the invariance property proved in the preceding subsection.
+The first correction to the Schwinger--Dyson equation for the Wess--Zumino model happens at~3 loop order.
+The completion of the relevant graph is the highly symmetric complete bipartite graph $K_{3,3}$, as already pointed out in~\cite{BeSc12}.
+Its symmetry group is indeed the product of two permutation groups $S_3$ acting independently on the two subsets of vertices.\footnote{As a graph, an additional symmetry exists, exchanging the two subsets of vertices.
+In the Wess--Zumino model however, the two subsets are associated to complex conjugated terms in the Lagrangian and are not equivalent.} The numerators we want to compute will share this high level of symmetry, due to the invariance property proved in the preceding subsection.
 This will give an important check for our computation.